PaddlePaddle/PaddleDetection/docs/tutorials/PrepareDataSet_en.md

 ```

 ##### Convert User Data to COCO Data
-`x2coco.py` is provided in `./tools/` to convert VOC data set, labelme labeled data set or cityscape data set into coco data, for example:
+`x2coco.py` is provided in `./tools/` to convert VOC dataset, labelme labeled dataset or cityscape dataset into coco data, for example:

 （1）Conversion of labelme data to coco data:
 ```bash